 Maternal and Infant Health Task Force

-The Department of Health established a Maternal and Infant Health Task Force in 2023 to improve maternal and infant health indicators in Anne Arundel County.
+Established in 2023 by the Department of Health, the Task Force is a collaboration of health care partners, community organizations and stakeholders working to improve maternal and infant health indicators in Anne Arundel County.

 The role of the Task Force is to:

-• Provide oversight for health outcomes
+• Provide oversight for maternity health outcomes

 Co-Chairs